-As Approved and Adopted...
+As Approved and Adopted on March 18, 2019

 FOREWORD

 Section 4.4(e) of the Ann Arbor City Charter provides that the City Council "shall determine its own rules and order of business."
 At its first meeting held under the new Charter, on April 16, 1956, Council formally adopted rules of procedure, which have from time to time been amended by resolution.